Quintessence Series – Limited Edition Horse Fine Art Prints

 While our stories differ and the journey is not necessarily an easy one, the unique bond shared with that one special horse makes us all want to be a better rider and caretaker, to make life better for them.

-4 In classical and medieval philosophy, a fifth substance in addition to the four elements, thought to compose the heavenly bodies and to be latent in all things.
+4. In classical and medieval philosophy, the fifth substance in addition to the four elements, thought to compose the heavenly bodies and to be latent in all things.

 I know I am terribly biased, but my little red mare represents everything that I love most about these beautiful animals as a group, as well as whole heart horses as individuals.

 To me, everything about Tessa, even her name, defines the quintessential heart horse.